informed-governance-project/NISINP/docs/security.rst

 Security Model
 ==============

-First, an overview of the security policy.

 Security policy
 ---------------

 Supported Versions
 ``````````````````

-Last stable version of this software always provides security updates.
+The last stable version of this software always provides security updates.
 There will be no security patches for other releases (tagged or not).

 Reporting a Vulnerability
 `````````````````````````

 If you think you have found a potential security issue, do not open directly a public GitHub issue.
 Please email us.
-You can contact opensource@nc3.lu
+You can contact us at: opensource@nc3.lu

 You can also specify how you would like to be credited for your finding (commit message or release notes for the new release).
-We will respect your privacy and will only publicize your involvement if you grant us permission.
+We respect your privacy and will only publicize your involvement if you grant us permission.